North Korea fires two short-range ballistic missiles, South Korea says - KESQ

 Experts have previously told CNN that North Korean leader Kim Jong Un could be sending a message by deliberately showcasing the nation’s arsenal during a period of heightened global conflict.

-South Korean and US officials have been warning since May that North Korea may be preparing for its first nuclear test since 2017, with satellite imagery showing activity at its underground nuclear test site.
+South Korean and US officials have been warning since May that North Korea may be preparing for a seventh nuclear test — its first since 2017 — with satellite imagery showing activity at its underground nuclear test site.

+Speaking to reporters on Thursday, the head of the United Nations’ nuclear watchdog said “everybody is holding its breath about,” a potential North Korean nuclear test, which could provide further “confirmation of a program which is moving full steam ahead in a way that is incredibly concerning.”

+“We are following this very, very closely.
+We hope it doesn’t happen but indications unfortunately go in another direction,” said IAEA Director-General Rafael Grossi.

 The-CNN-Wire